Lamb cooked in ginger and aromatic spices

 - Cook the lamb until the meat is tender and the sauce is thick and sticks to the meat.

-- Serve with roti or naan
+- Sprinkle on fresh coriander and serve with roti or naan